Exponential ergodicity for Markov processes with random switching: Introduction

-\end{hypo} Note again that we have not supposed that $\lambda(i)>0$.
+Note again that we have not supposed that $\lambda(i)>0$.
 One way to prove this kind of bound is to use the classical drift condition on the generator (see \eqref{eq:CD} below).
-With this assumption we are able to prove
+With this assumption we are able to prove the following result, where the definition of a ``small set'' will be recalled in Definition~\ref {def:small} below.

-\begin{theo}[Exponential ergodicity in the constant case] Suppose that assumptions \ref{hyp:a-reg}, \ref{hyp:rec} and \ref{hyp:Lyap} hold, that $a(x,i,j)$ does not depend on $x$ and that $I$ has an invariant probability measure $\nu$ verifying
+\begin{theo}[(Exponential ergodicity in the constant case)] Suppose that Assumptions~\ref{hyp:a-reg}, \ref{hyp:rec} and~\ref {hyp:Lyap} hold, that $a(x,i,j)$ does not depend on $x$ and that $I$ has an invariant probability measure $\nu$ verifying